tsechingho/chosen-rails/README.md

 [Chosen](https://github.com/harvesthq/chosen) is a library for making long, unwieldy select boxes more user friendly.

-The `chosen-rails` gem integrates the `Chosen` with the Rails asset pipeline.
+The `chosen-rails` gem integrates the `Chosen` into Rails asset pipeline with the [sprockets-rails](https://github.com/rails/sprockets-rails).

 ## Usage